smolcodes/java-blog/src/posts/2020-10-13-pandemicupdate.md

 ## Concluding Remarks

 To pass on to the internet what my friend has passed on to me: take care of yourself and don't take anything for granted.
-Also drink a ton of water.
-And then drink more water.
-Also stretch.